muhammadajlal/Weather-Android-Application/README.md

 ## License

-This project is an open source project and it is free to use for academic purposes.
+This project is an open-source project and its free to use for academic purposes.